Kiku-git/flod/README.md

-# Flod
+# Ofpic

-This is the code for the Telegram bot — [@flodbot](https://t.me/flodbot), which for a time activates offtop mode in chat.
+This is the code for the Telegram bot — [@ofpicbot](https://t.me/ofpicbot), which for a time activates offtop mode in chat.

 # Installation and local launch

-1. Clone this repo: `git clone https://github.com/kiku-git/flod`
+1. Clone this repo: `git clone https://github.com/kiku-git/ofpic`
 2. Create `.env` with the environment variables listed below
 3. Run `yarn install` in the root folder
 4. Run `yarn distribute`